simonkoennecke/zzZwitscherwecker/docs/data_src.md

 # Thumbnails and Abstracts from DBPedia

-We downloaded thumbnails and abstracts of birds from DBPedia, using [a SPARQL Editor](http://dbpedia.org/sparql), with the following script:
+We downloaded thumbnails and abstracts of birds from DBPedia, using [SPARQL Editor](http://dbpedia.org/sparql), with the following script:

 ```sql
 PREFIX d: <http://dbpedia.org/ontology/>